-Valuation Date January 1, 2022 Valuation Date January 1, 2023 Actuarial Cost Method Entry Age Normal Amortization Method Level Percentage of Payroll with Separate Amortization Periods for Extraordinary Actuarial Gains or Losses 2008 Extraordinary Actuarial Loss - 16 years Remaining UAL as of January 1, 2014 - 10 years Remaining Amortization Period Subsequent Unexpected Changes in UAL after January 1, 2014 - 15 years Single Equivalent Period as of January 1, 2022 - 11 years for General and 12 years for Safety Asset Valuation Method Smoothed Actuarial Value (5 years): 80%-120% Asset Corridor ACTUARIAL ASSUMPTIONS: Discount Rate 6.75%, Net of Pension Plan Investment Expenses, Including Inflation Projected Salary Increases 3.00%, Plus Service-Based Rates General Inflation Rate 2.75% Cost-of-Living Adjustments 2.60% Per Year Assumed Healthy Mortality Mortality rates for General active members are based on the sex distinct 2021 CalPERS Pre-Retirement Non-Industrial Mortality Table, with generational mortality improvements projected from 2017 using 80% of Projection Scale MP-2020.
+Valuation Date December 31, 2023 Actuarial Cost Method Entry Age Normal Amortization Method Level Percentage of Payroll with Separate Amortization Periods for Extraordinary Actuarial Gains or Losses Remaining Amortization Period 2008 Extraordinary Actuarial Loss - 15 years Remaining UAL as of January 1, 2014 - 9 years Subsequent Unexpected Changes in UAL after December 31, 2013 - 15 years Asset Valuation Method Smoothed Actuarial Value (5 years): 80%-120% Asset Corridor ACTUARIAL ASSUMPTIONS: Discount Rate 6.75%, Net of Pension Plan Investment Expenses, Including Inflation Projected Salary Increases 3.00%, Plus Service-Based Rates General Inflation Rate 2.75% Cost-of-Living Adjustments 2.60% Per Year Assumed Healthy Mortality Mortality rates for General active members are based on the sex distinct 2021 CalPERS Pre-Retirement Non-Industrial Mortality Table, with generational mortality improvements projected from 2017 using 80% of Projection Scale MP-2020.
 Mortality rates for Safety active members are based on the sum of the rates from the 2021 CalPERS Industrial and Non-Industrial Mortality Table, with generational mortality improvements projected from 2017 using 80% of of Projection Scale MP-2020.
 10% of Safety member active deaths are assumed to occur in the line of duty.
 Mortality rates for healthy General annuitants are based on the sex distinct 2021 CalPERS Healthy Annuitant Mortality Table, with generational mortality improvements projected from 2017 using 80% of Projection Scale MP-2020, and a partial credibility adjustment of 1.05 for males and no adjustments for females.
 Mortality rates for Safety annuitants are based on the sex distinct 2021 CalPERS Healthy Annuitant Mortality Table, with generational mortality improvements projected from 2017 using 80% of Projection Scale MP-2020, and a partial credibility adjustment of 1.05 for males and no adjustment for females.
 Disabled Mortality Mortality rates for General disabled annuitants are based on status.
 Rates for General disabled annuitants with a service-related disability are based on the sex distinct 2021 CalPERS Industrially Disabled Annuitant Mortality Table, with generational mortality improvements projected from 2017 using 80% of Projection Scale MP-2020.
 Rates for General disabled annuitants with a non-service-related disability are based on the sex distinct 2021 CalPERS Non-Industrially Disabled Annuitant Mortality Table, with generational mortality improvements projected from 2017 using 80% of Projection Scale MP-2020.
 Mortality rates for Safety disabled annuitants are based on the sex distinct 2021 CalPERS Industrially Disabled Mortality Table, with generational mortality improvements projected from 2017 using Projection 80% of Scale MP-2020.